profsmith89/ctps/_sources/glossary.md

 **exception handling** or **catching an exception:** an exception occurs when our script tries to do something that isn't legal Python.
 Exceptions terminate our scripts unless we write code in our scripts to catch them while our script is running.
 This is the purpose of the Python try-except-statement.
 A try-block wraps the code in which an exception might occur, and the except-block specifies which exceptions we want to handle and contains the code that handles those caught exceptions.
 If no exception occurs in the try-block, the except-block isn't executed.
 Catching Python exceptions allows us to avoid writing code that checks for error conditions that the Python interpreter already contains code to check!

 **fail gracefully:** including error-checking code and code that catches runtime exceptions creates scripts that fail gracefully.
 By this, for instance, we mean that poorly structured inputs to our script don't cause the script to terminate in some hard-to-understand way and that the script doesn't abruptly terminate because a user mistakenly mistypes some input.

+**file extension:** the letters that come after the last period in a filename (e.g., the `.docx` on a Microsoft Word file).
+We can use the extension as a hint for how we should **interpret** the bits in a file.

 **finite state machine:** a mathematical model for organizing a system that moves through a series of tasks.
 In these models, there is a finite number of tasks to perform.